danBhentschel/jumping-from-angular1-to-angular/markdowns/data-binding.md

 ### `ng-model`?

 `ngModel` is a bit different because it is both downward and upward, both input and output, right?
-No worries, Angular got you covered:
+No worries, Angular has got you covered:

 ```html
 <input [(ngModel)]="scopeVariable">